-ORAL PRESENTATION Cont ent 5 Emphasis on student testable, novel hypothesis that would extend research in the field.
+ORAL PRESENTATION Conte nt 7-10 Emphasis on student testable, novel hypothesis that would extend research in the field.
 All required components included (Abstract, Introduction, Methods and Materials, Results, Discussion, Acknowledgements, Literature Cited) with correct and necessary information included in each section.
 Rigorous experimental data and appropriate statistics presented with emphasis on student interpretation of data.
-3 Reasonable hypothesis but difficult to test, not completely novel and would not really extend knowledge in the field.
+3-6 Reasonable hypothesis but difficult to test, not completely novel and would not really extend knowledge in the field.
 All required components included but some with information in wrong section or not included.
 Experimental data and statistics presented data not overly rigorous, statistics unclear or incomplete, student interpretation of data not emphasized.
-1 Hypothesis not testable, novel or adequate.
+1-2 Hypothesis not testable, novel or adequate.
 No extension of knowledge beyond that already known would result.
 Some components missing and information incomplete.
 Experimental data weak, statistics inappropriate or absent, no novel data interpretation by student.
-Visua al Aids 5 Used effectively and appropriately (proper use of table versus figure, proper type of figure used), high quality with title positioned properly and axes properly labeled.
-3 Need for better use of visuals, not all tables/figures of the appropriate type, average quality with mistakes in title positioning or some axes either not labeled or labeled incorrectly.
-1 Visuals not used effectively, inappropriate type of table/figure used, minimal quality with title incorrectly positioned or missing and most axes not labeled or labeled incorrectly.
-Knov vledge of Material 5 Clear confident presentation with audience questions answered in a way to illustrate a complete knowledge of the topic.
-3 A good presentation but lacking clarity or confidence with inability to answer some audience questions.
+Knowl edge of Material 5 Clear confident presentation with audience questions answered in a way to illustrate a complete C knowledge of the topic.
+3 A good presentation but lacking clarity or confidence with inability to answer some audience Ü questions.
 1 An awkward, weak presentation with inability to handle audience questions.
-Deliv ery 5 No reading from notes or screen, eye contact with audience, appropriate voice inflection, no annoying mannerisms, no usage of um/uh or stumbling over words, proper time allowed for each slide, professional clothing.
-3 Some reading from notes or screen, some eye contact with audience, minimal voice inflection, few annoying mannerisms, some usage of um/uh and some stumbling over words, some slides rushed through, clothing acceptable.
-1 Over-reliance on notes or screen, minimal or no eye contact with audience, no voice inflection (monotone or robotic), many annoying mannerisms, excessive usage of um/uh and much stumbling over words, slides rushed, clothing not professional.
-Aesth 5 Correct spelling, grammar, and punctuation, only main points presented on slides without being text-laden, tables and figures large and easy to read, professional colors and background used.
-3 Occasional but limited errors in spelling, grammar, or punctuation, some slides too busy with too much text, some tables and figures difficult to read, colors or background distracting.
-1 Heavily flawed with frequent errors in spelling, grammar, and punctuation, slides with too much text, tables and figures with too much small, hard to read data, colors and background inappropriate.
+Delive 5 No reading from notes or screen, eye contact with audience, appropriate voice inflection, no annoying mannerisms, no usage of um/uh or stumbling over words, proper time allowed for each slide, professional clothing.
+3 Some reading from notes or screen, some eye contact with audience, minimal voice inflection, few 5 annoying mannerisms, some usage of um/uh and some stumbling over words, some slides rushed through, clothing acceptable.
+1 Over-reliance on notes or screen, minimal or no eye contact with audience, no voice inflection - (monotone or robotic), many annoying mannerisms, excessive usage of um/uh and much stumbling over words, slides rushed, clothing not professional.
+Visual Aids and Aesthetics 5 Correct spelling, grammar, and punctuation, only main points presented on slides without being C text-laden, tables and figures appropriate, axes labeled, large and easy to read, professional colors and background used.
+3 Occasional but limited errors in spelling, grammar, or punctuation, some slides too busy with too much text, some tables and figures difficult to read, some mistakes in title positioning, colors or background distracting.
+1 Heavily flawed with frequent errors in spelling, grammar, and punctuation, slides with too much 1 text, tables and figures inappropriate or with too much small, hard to read data, colors and background inappropriate. vackground mappropriate.